csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 3.4** A typical instance of the 8-puzzle.

-• **States**: A state description specifies the location of each of the eight tiles and the blank in one of the nine squares.
+- **States**: A state description specifies the location of each of the eight tiles and the blank in one of the nine squares.

-• **Initial state**: Any state can be designated as the initial state.
+- **Initial state**: Any state can be designated as the initial state.
 Note that any given goal can be reached from exactly half of the possible initial states (Exercise 3.4).

-• **Actions**: The simplest formulation defines the actions as movements of the blank space _Left_, _Right_, _Up_, or _Down_.
+- **Actions**: The simplest formulation defines the actions as movements of the blank space _Left_, _Right_, _Up_, or _Down_.
 Different subsets of these are possible depending on where the blank is.

-• **Transition model**: Given a state and action, this returns the resulting state; for example, if we apply _Left_ to the start state in Figure 3.4, the resulting state has the 5 and the blank switched.
+- **Transition model**: Given a state and action, this returns the resulting state; for example, if we apply _Left_ to the start state in Figure 3.4, the resulting state has the 5 and the blank switched.

-• **Goal test**: This checks whether the state matches the goal configuration shown in Fig- ure 3.4.
+- **Goal test**: This checks whether the state matches the goal configuration shown in Figure 3.4.
 (Other goal configurations are possible.)

-• **Path cost**: Each step costs 1, so the path cost is the number of steps in the path.
+- **Path cost**: Each step costs 1, so the path cost is the number of steps in the path.

 What abstractions have we included here?
 The actions are abstracted to their beginning and final states, ignoring the intermediate locations where the block is sliding.
 We have abstracted away actions such as shaking the board when pieces get stuck and ruled out extracting the pieces with a knife and putting them back again.
 We are left with a description of the rules of the puzzle, avoiding all the details of physical manipulations.